rnaveensrinivas/Python/README.md

 ### For Loops with `else`

-In the following example, the `else` clause executes if no factors are found (i.e., the loop does not encounter a `break`):
+In the following example, the `else` clause executes if no factors are found (i.e., the loop does not encounter a `break`).
+Continue doesn't affect the else clause.

 ```python
 for n in range(2, 10):